groveale/groveale.github.io/_posts/2025/2025-09-07-tax-optimisation-sunday.md

   - Tax
 ---

-# The 6:00 a.m.
-Tax Realisation (And the Tool That Turns Dread Into Strategy)

 It’s a grey British Sunday.
 Kettle on.
 Everyone else in the house is asleep.
 You open your payslip (again) and feel that quiet, familiar annoyance: *“I earn how much—and keep how little?”*

 You’ve heard of the 40% band, maybe even the 45%.
 But nobody warned you about the invisible cliffs: